-What Does It Mean to Check the Box?
+What Does It Mean to Register as a Donor?

 When you register as an organ, eye and tissue donor; you are making a legal decision that will be honored after your death.
 It is important to talk with your family, so they’re aware and prepared to honor your decision.